Chapter 1 – MURDER

 “I suppose you’re making the offer, then, out of the goodness of your heart?”
 Bennington snapped.

-"Actually – yes," Jim replied.
-"I'm just trying to close this case, so the family will have something.
-Because even if your uncle decides in your favor, you'll lose on appeal."
+“Actually, yes,” Jim replied.
+“I’m just trying to close this case so the family will have something.
+Because even if your uncle decides in your favor, you’ll lose on appeal.”

 “I beg to differ!”

-"You've got no statutes or case–law to back you up.
-The language of the statute is clearly against you..."
+“You’ve got no statutes or case law to back you up.
+The language of the statute is clearly against you.”

-This back and forth banter went on for a while longer.
-But, by 4:30, much to the relief of the bank's local counsel, they had reached no settlement.
-During breaks, the local litigator's anger about the unauthorized offer had become clear.
+This back-and-forth banter went on for a while longer.
+But by 4:30, much to the relief of the bank’s local counsel, they had reached no settlement.
+During breaks, the local litigator’s anger about the unauthorized offer had become clear.
 He would certainly report it to Murray Sachs with a disciplinary recommendation.
+But Jim didn’t care.
+He knew that 50,000 dollars was meaningless to the bank, which would earn 20 billion dollars in annual profit that year.
+Of course, unauthorized settlement offers violated bank rules and legal ethics.
+But Jim wasn’t concerned with that.
+He just wanted to do the right thing.

 The drive to the tiny town of Paradise took over an hour through winding Catskill roads.
 The region was beautiful, but not all mountains make good ski resorts.
 Jim knew enough about skiing to see through the scheme.
-The mountains near Paradise were foothills—too low, too close to the Hudson Valley, and had insufficient snowfall to stay white for long.
+The mountains near Paradise were foothills.
+Too low, too close to the Hudson Valley, and had insufficient snowfall to stay white for long.
+Competition from established resorts like Hunter Mountain, with infinitely better slopes, made the plan’s foolishness even clearer.
+Only an idiot would approve such a loan.
+He wondered about that as he drove.
+It wasn’t clear who had signed off on it because there was no typed bank representative’s name on the contract and the signature was illegible.

-The Mattingly farm was beautiful from afar—rolling acres against three heavily forested slopes.
-Up close, however, the reality set in: wild overgrown fields, a termite–infested picket fence, and a large but deteriorating house built in 1886.
-Its white wood shingles hadn't seen paint in decades, and the paint that remained was peeling off in large sections.
-The winter–browned grass was so high it had gone to seed.
+The Mattingly farm was beautiful from afar: rolling acres against three heavily forested slopes.
+Up close, however, the reality set in.
+Wild overgrown fields, a termite-infested picket fence, and a large but deteriorating house built in 1886.
+Its white wood shingles hadn’t seen paint in decades, and the paint that remained was peeling off in large sections.
+The winter-browned grass was so high it had gone to seed.
 The place was rotting away.

 Finding no real estate agent waiting, Jim used his key.
 Inside, darkness and musty air greeted him.
 All furniture lay draped with coverings, even the mirrors, prepared for a long absence.
 Years of emptiness had let cobwebs grow large enough to block corners of the foyer.
 The polished oak floors had lost their shine beneath thick dust.